Invariance and naturality of knot lattice homology and homotopy: Introduction

 \subsection{Avenues for Future Work}

-While a lack of an invariance proof has not prevented researchers such as Ozsv\'ath, Szab\'o, Stipsicz, and Alfieri from working with knot lattice homology \cite{knotLatticeLspace,upsilonGenAlg}, a proof of invariance provides justification for further work.
-For example, Zemke's proof that lattice homology and Heegaard Floer homology are quasi-isomorphic provides further reason to suspect that knot lattice homology computes knot Floer homology \cite{ZemkeLattice}, and as an invariant knot lattice homlogy is more likely to agree with knot Floer homology for knots in rational homology spheres.
-One avenue to prove such a result would be to construct an iterable surgery formula that produces the complex for the dual knot along with the flip map and show that this formula holds for both knot lattice homology and knot Floer homology.
+While a lack of an invariance proof has not prevented researchers such as Ozsv\'ath, Szab\'o, Stipsicz, and Alfieri from working with knot lattice homology \cite{knotLatticeLspace,upsilonGenAlg}, and Borodzik Liu, and Zemke have proved invariance for link lattice by showing it equivalent to link Floer, the proof of invariance provided here provides justification for further work on the knot lattice homotopy type.

-Furthermore, even if other proofs of the equivalence of knot lattice homology and knot Floer homology are possible, such a formula would be useful in computations.
 Since lattice homology provided a useful tool in finding algorithms for computing the Heegaard Floer homology of Brieskorn spheres \cite{brieskornAlgorithm}, one may suspect that knot lattice homology could provide a useful tool for the computation of knot Floer homology and related invariants for the regular and singular fibers of Brieskorn spheres.
 There may be benefits to performing these calculations in homotopy theoretic terms.
+More generally, computation of the underlying homotopy type is needed in more cases to see if it contains more information than the chain complex.

 Finally, N\'emethi defined lattice cohomology in the context of general links of normal complex surface singularities not just rational homology spheres and framed the behavior of lattice homology in the terms of singularity theory \cite{latticeCohomNormSurf}.
 Extending the proof of knot lattice homology's invariance to this larger setting and connecting it with the properties of nested singularities would be interesting.